bayramog-zz/azure-stack-docs.tr-TR/azure-stack/operator/azure-stack-registration-role.md

 ---
-title: Azure Stack için bir kayıt rolü oluşturma
+title: Create a custom role for Azure Stack registration
-description: Kayıt için genel yönetici kullanmaktan kaçınmak için özel bir rolü nasıl oluşturulur.
+titleSuffix: Azure Stack
+description: Learn how to create a custom role to avoid using global administrator for Azure Stack registration.
 services: azure-stack
 documentationcenter: ''
 author: PatAltimore